A Portrait of Women Leaders of India

 She lives with her husband in Columbus, Ohio.

-MICK MINARD is a writer, photographer, and an experienced strategy consultant specializing in program design, marketing communications, and impact assessment.
+MICK MINARD is a writer, photographer, and strategy consultant specializing in program design, marketing communications, and impact assessment.
 Over the past twenty years, her professional and artistic work has largely been focused on promoting promising ideas for restoring connection between human society and the natural world.

 Her photographs have been exhibited in New York City and sold commercially, and she uses visual and written narrative to inspire new forms of leadership, organizational transformation, and community engagement.